-In the coming weeks, this page will feature a sample list of the equipment you need to set up your own radio station, including example suppliers and approximate pricing.
-Until then, here is a list of companies that can help you get yourself kitted out.
+This page features a sample list of the equipment you need to set up your own radio station, including example suppliers and approximate pricing.

 The CMA does not endorse or recommend any particular commercial organisations.
 The following are links to a number of studio and transmission equipment companies, for information only: